 Yet, even though the consumption of blood is specifically prohibited in New Testament, many who profess Christ today do (or will if offerred) eat blood or blood sausage.
 There is also pig and cow blood used in certain other processed foods these days as a type of "meat glue" (see Pig and Beef Blood Used in Food Supply).
 Of course, there are various health benefits associated with eating less processed foods (see also UK Study Supports Daniel Diet).

 Perhaps I should mention that some believe that the decision of Acts 15 allows for eating unclean meats, not keeping the Ten Commandments, and many other such positions.
-The reality is that Christians, including most apostates claiming Christianity, did not understand Acts 15 that as the Ten Commandments were understood to be in forece after Acts 15 (see The Ten Commandments and the Early Church) and there is no evidence that Christians in the first century intentionally ate unclean animals.
+The reality is that Christians, including most second century apostates claiming Christianity, did not understand Acts 15 that as the Ten Commandments were understood to be in forece after Acts 15 (see The Ten Commandments and the Early Church) and there is no evidence that Christians in the first century intentionally ate unclean animals.

 A passage of scripture, not otherwise quoted in this article, is from Isaiah 30:22 which teaches:

 You will throw them away as an unclean thing;